Universal Masking /Social Distancing Reminders

 To protect patients and our staff from the spread of COVID-19, Saint Francis Memorial Hospital and St. Mary’s Medical Center have updated the patient visitation guidelines.
+All visitors must be at least 13 years old.
+For patients under the age of 18, the minor must be accompanied by an adult (>18 years old).

 - Saint Francis Memorial Hospital lobby is open everyday during visiting hours.